 Seema began her teaching career in 2008, where she worked in a diverse range of secondary schools in Aberdeen, Scotland.
 She then took up the position of English teacher in 2012 at a large international school in Bangkok, Thailand.
-Whilst working in Bangkok, Seema co-ordinated a popular Amnesty International extra-curricular club, and enjoyed developing her experience of teaching English Language and Literature up to IB level.
+Whilst working in Bangkok, Seema coordinated a popular Amnesty International extra-curricular club, and enjoyed developing her experience of teaching English Language and Literature up to IB level.

 Prior to teaching, Seema worked as a widening participation officer at a university in Scotland, where she encouraged students of all backgrounds to consider degree study after they had completed their secondary school education.
-It was this experience of supporting and motivating young people to fulfill their academic ambitions which led Seema to switch to a career in secondary education.
+It was this experience of supporting and motivating young people to fulfil their academic ambitions which led Seema to switch to a career in secondary education.

 It’s important to Seema to set high expectations in her classes by creating a nurturing and inclusive learning environment.
 She encourages her students to develop a growth mindset in order to be inquisitive, creative and resilient when accomplishing new goals in their learning.

 Seema has an eclectic range of interests.
 She has a love of photography and has enjoyed documenting her travels with her camera while living in South-east Asia.
 She is also an avid reader of a wide range of literature, from Japanese novels in translation to classic Victorian texts.
 Seema also loves yoga and practices whenever she can.